tsgates/arch-wiki-markdown/wiki/Subsonic.md

     sudo -u subsonic ${JAVA} -Xmx${SUBSONIC_MAX_MEMORY}m \

-and restart the subsonic daemon.

-    # rc.d start subsonic

-> Install Transcoders
+> Install transcoders

 By default, Subsonic uses FFmpeg to transcode videos and songs to an appropriate format and bitrate on-the-fly.
-After installation, you can change these defaults so that, for example, Subsonic will transcode FLAC files using FLAC + LAME instead of FFmpeg.
-At a minimum, you should Install the ffmpeg package from the official repositories.
-You may also want to install flac and lame.
+After installation, you can change these defaults so that, for example, Subsonic will transcode FLAC files using FLAC and LAME instead of FFmpeg.
+You should therefore Install the ffmpeg, and you may also want to install flac and lame.

 For security reasons, Subsonic will not search the system for any transcoders.
-Instead, the user has to create links to the necessary transcoders in the /var/subsonic/transcode folder.
+Instead, the user must create symlinks to the transcoders in the /var/subsonic/transcode folder.
 Create the transcode folder if it does not already exist, then make the necessary symlinks.

     # mkdir /var/subsonic/transcode
     $ cd /var/subsonic/transcode
-    # ln -s `which ffmpeg`
+    # ln -s "$(which ffmpeg)"
-    # ln -s `which flac`
+    # ln -s "$(which flac)"
-    # ln -s `which lame`
+    # ln -s "$(which lame)"

-Finally, restart subsonic daemon.

-    # rc.d start subsonic

-> Systemd Setup
+> HTTPS Setup

-The subsonic installation includes a systemd service file.
-To install
-it:

-    # cp /var/subsonic/subsonic.service /usr/lib/systemd/system/subsonic.service

-Then, run:

-    # systemctl --system daemon-reload

-And finally enable it:

-    # systemctl enable subsonic.service
+To enable HTTPS browsing and streaming, edit /var/subsonic/subsonic.sh and change this line:

+    SUBSONIC_HTTPS_PORT=0

+To this:

+    SUBSONIC_HTTPS_PORT=8443

+Note:port 8443 seems hard-coded somewhere.
+When attempting to change it to port 8080 it will automatically redirect the browser to port 8443 after manually accepting the invalid HTTPS certificate.
+You will still be able to re-navigate to port 8080 after the warning page and have it work on that port.

 Troubleshooting
 ---------------